 Temple’s career began to peter out in her teenage years, however, and her later films met with less and less success with audiences.
 In 1950, she retired from movies, though she narrated the television series Shirley Temple’s Storybook from 1957 to 1959.
 Also in 1950, she married naval officer Charles Black, changing her name to Shirley Temple Black.
 (She had been previously married to Jack Agar; they wed when she was 17 and divorced after having one child, Linda.)
 With Black, she had two more children, Charles Jr. and Lori.

 Some 20 years after retiring from Hollywood, Temple Black launched a political career, running as the Republican candidate for a congressional seat in San Mateo, California, in 1967 and coming in second of 14 candidates.
 The following year, President Richard Nixon appointed her as an ambassador to the United Nations; she worked for the State Department in the United States and overseas for more than two decades.
 She was the first woman to ever serve as chief of protocol, a post she held for 11 years under President Gerald R. Ford, and President George H.W.
 Bush named her ambassador to Czechoslovakia in 1989; by the end of her term in 1993, it had become the Czech Republic.

 Temple Black published her autobiography, Child Star, in 1988.
-She still serves on the Institute of International Studies.
+She served on the Institute of International Studies.
 The former child star also became a spokeswoman for breast cancer awareness after she discovered a malignant lump in her breast in 1972 and underwent a simple mastectomy.
 In 1999, at an event hosted by then-President Bill Clinton and his wife, Hillary, Temple Black received a medal from the Kennedy Center for lifetime achievement to the United States and the world.

 On February 10, 2014, Temple died at her Woodside, California, home at 85.